LeanneCreedon/2024-GD4-3DGD-ICA2-HDRP_LeanneCreedon/README.md

 > https://youtu.be/SeF3TVjslJs

 ## 📰 Project Description ##
-New York, Christmas Eve, the year is 1955.
+**Santa's Wild Night in New York!** 🎅 it's Christmas Eve, the year is 1955.
 You hear a car radio nearby.
 You follow the sound and you find a red pickup truck left unattended with the engine running.
 Could it be Santa’s truck?
 Snow begins to fall around you.
-Explore the streets and find 7 hidden candy canes! 🎄
+Explore the streets, immerse yourself in the city sounds.
+Can you find the Seven Candy Canes Santa Lost?🎄 (***He may of also dropped his hat...*** 🧑‍🎄)

 #### ❄️ Screenshots ####